nyuhuyang/scRNAseq-BladderCancer/README.md

 # scRNAseq-BladderCancer
-Collaboration with Bishoy Morris Faltas (bmf9003@med.cornell.edu) at Weill Cornell and David Mulholland (david.mulholland@mssm.edu) at Mount Sinai for invasive Bladder Cancer project.
+Collaboration with Bishoy Morris Faltas (bmf9003@med.cornell.edu) at Weill Cornell and David Mulholland (david.mulholland@mssm.edu) at Mount Sinai for Invasive Bladder Cancer project.

 ## METHOD

 Single-cell RNA-seq data is pre-processed with the scater R package.
 Data normalization, unsupervised cell clustering, and differential expression analysis were carried out by the Seurat R package.
-Reference-based cell type annotation were carried out using the SingleR R package.
+Reference-based cell type annotation was carried out using the SingleR R package.

 ## How to use this Script